Malcx/DamnSmallBlog/README.md

 A server with PHP5+ that also has write access to the file system for creating folders and publishing files.

 ## Installation
-Upload everything to the root folder (no support for subfolder installation yet) and visit the homepage in a browser.
+Upload everything from /engine/ the root folder (no support for subfolder installation yet) and visit the homepage in a browser.

 ## Usage